 Two recording devices will record the interview or hui to ensure your experience can be accurately transcribed and analysed.

-Please expect the interview or hui to take approximately one hour, but this may vary depending on how the discussion goes. you will be offered the opportunity to review your transcript to ensure is accurate.
+Please expect the interview or hui to take approximately one hour, but this may vary depending on how the discussion goes.
+Within two weeks of your interview or hui, you will be offered the opportunity to review your transcript or a summary of themes from the hui to ensure the information you have provided is accurate.

 You will be asked to share your demographic data and specify your accessibility need, i.e., do you have vision impairment, hearing impairment, or neurodiversity?
-Stephanie will then ask you: The information you share with Stephanie is entirely your choice.
+Stephanie will then ask you: “Please share with me your experience of learning in the courses you are currently enrolled in or have been enrolled in.”
+Stephanie may ask you some follow-up questions to explore and understand your experience fully.
+The information you share with Stephanie is entirely your choice, and you can choose not to answer a question if you wish.
 Your experience will be treated with respect, and your identifying details will remain confidential.
 You will be given the opportunity to choose a pseudonym that will be used when the research is published.

 What are the benefits?

 The aim of this study is to explore the experience of blended learning and enable the participants' voices to be heard.
-The main benefit of this research is to support educational institutions in understanding what is working well and what could be improved regarding their blended learning approaches for students with accessibility needs

-This will support an increase in academic success rates and improve prospects for this student population
+The main benefit of this research is to support educational institutions in understanding what is working well and what could be improved regarding their blended learning approaches for students with accessibility needs.
+This will support an increase in academic success rates and improve prospects for this student population.

 What are the costs?

-The cost to you as a participant will be approximately one hour of your time for the interview and some time later for you to review your transcript.
+The cost to you as a participant will be approximately one hour of your time for the interview or hui and some time later for you to review your transcript.

 You will receive a Prezzy voucher as a token of appreciation to thank you for your participation.